 BA (Music), Brown University; MM (Composition), The University of North Texas; DMA (Composition), The University of Texas at Austin

-Fieldsteel's music and research engages with the intersection between music technology and performance, focusing on topics such as human-computer improvisation, interactivity, and sensor-driven music.
+Fieldsteel's music and research engages with the intersection between music technology and performance, focusing on human-computer improvisation, interactivity, and sensor-driven music.
 Utilizing new technologies and real-time environments, his works are highly gestural, expressive, and richly detailed.
-As an active collaborator, he has worked closely with dancers, choreographers, lighting designers, architects, and video artists, resulting in a variety of unique and site-specific installations and performances.
-He is fluent in several contemporary music programming languages, and maintains an active teaching presence online through a well-trafficked series of SuperCollider tutorials.
+As an active collaborator, he has worked closely with dancers, choreographers, lighting designers, architects, and video artists, resulting in a variety of unique instruments and site-specific installations and performances.
+He is fluent in several music programming languages, and maintains an active teaching presence online through a well-trafficked series of SuperCollider tutorials.